dolivetree/documentation/language/advanced-concepts/sequences.md

 ==> [ 1, 2, 3, 4, 5 ]
 ```

-> As you can see, in Deci, sequences can be expressed similarly to ranges, but adding a `by step`.
+> As you can see, in Decipad, sequences can be expressed similarly to ranges, but adding a `by step`.

 ## Sequences with units